murilo-bracero/raspstore/README.md

 # RASPSTORAGE

+## [DISCLAIMER]

+This is a personal project of mine and is also still in-development, so feel free to suggest editions, open issues or make PRs.

 ## DESCRIPTION

-A cloud-like storage app for PPNs (Personal Private Cloud), with automatic installation, low-maintenance and low-config, with user management, private folders and files, encryption, light and resilient.
+Rasptorage is a cloud-like storage application designed for personal private clouds.<sup>1</sup>

+It is built to require minimal maintenance and configuration, ensuring a simple "install-and-use" experience.

+Rasptorage features a built-in user interface for convenient file upload and download operations.
+Additionally, it allows users to manage storage settings, both on an individual user level and for the entire server.

-## Goals
+## Development Roadmap

-- v0.1:
+- v0.1 (released):
     - Clean Architecture
     - User Authentication
     - Basic user Authorization
     - Shared File Storage

 - v0.2:
-    - Per-User File Storage
+    - Storage metadata
+    - Per-user rates and limites
     - Secret Folders

 - v0.3:
-    - Encryption
+    - File encryption
-    - Auto deleted files
-    - Stoage and files metadata
+    - Self-deleting files

 - v0.4:
     - Audit system